sharkymark/v2-templates/api.md

 <details>
     <summary>See the templates you have access to</summary>
 <br/><br/>

-Retrieve your organization id with the `/users/me` API call
+ To see details about a template, use the template id from the `organizations/<org-id>/templates` endpoint.

 ```sh
 curl --request GET \